satyajeetprabhu/beat-this-carnatic/README.md

 ## Notebooks

-To reproduce the results of the study, we provide four notebooks in the `notebooks/`.
+To reproduce the results of the study, we provide four notebooks in the `notebooks/` folder.
 Each contains a clickable link to run the notebook in Google Colab.
 Run the notebooks in the following order:

 1. **`Preprocess.ipynb`**: Creates data splits, preprocesses audio, and organizes data for training